St. Johns Estate Planning Lawyer

 Q: Does a Spouse Automatically Inherit Everything?

-A: No, a spouse does not automatically inherit everything in St. Johns, FL.
-A deceased spouse’s assets will be distributed according to their will if they have one in place.
+A: A spouse does not automatically inherit everything in St. Johns, FL.
+A deceased spouse’s assets will be distributed according to their Will if they have one in place.
 The will should provide instructions for how assets will be distributed according to the named beneficiaries.
+If the spouse is not named as a beneficiary in the Will, they may not inherit any assets.
+If no will is in place, intestate succession mandates that assets be distributed to family members, of which surviving spouses are first in line.

 Q: How Long Can an Executor Take to Settle an Estate?